back

 Overdraft Fees

-If you are regularly overdrafting your checking account, the overdraft fees can become quite costly.
-The total cost of overdraft fees could be causing strain on your budget, making your typical monthly bills hard to cover.
+If you are regularly overdrawing your checking account and having no funds, the overdraft fees can become quite costly.
 This could indirectly affect your credit reports by making you late on your credit card or loan payments.
+Additionally, a negative account balance can lead to a collections account.

-Depending on what your financial institution offers, it might be best to utilize Overdraft protection to spare yourself from another overdraft fee in the future.
-Banking fees should not compromise your ability to cover monthly expenses.
+Depending on what your financial institution offers, it might be best to utilize overdraft protection to spare yourself from another overdraft fee in the future.

 A Sign Your Finances Need Some Work